XplosiveNova/Astrodynamics/README.md

-# Read Me
+# Portfolio Summary

 This is a repository of all my Astrodynamics, GNC, &amp; Flight Performance MATLAB Code packages used for a variety of projects across my aerospace engineering classes.
+The overall focus of this portfolio is to highlight the work I've done in MATLAB throughout my academic career and the skills - whether job-specific or general MATLAB knowledge - I've learned that can apply to industry.

 This repository includes:

  - Optimized Delta-V Apse Line Rotation Simulation
  - Optimized Non-Planar Hohmann Transfer across Earth